-UPDATE 2-Norway central bank cuts rates to zero to soften coronavirus impact
+REFILE-UPDATE 3-Norway central bank cuts rates to zero to soften coronavirus impact

-* Norges Bank cuts to record low
+* Norges Bank cuts to record low, further cut unlikely

 * Third rate cut in less than two months